daniel-huss/migratedb/documentation/contribute/contributing-database-support.md

 * A JDBC driver for your database.
 * A Java IDE that builds with Java 11 or higher.
 We use and recommend IntelliJ

-## Getting started

-Fork the [MigrateDB](https://github.com/daniel-huss/migratedb) repo.
-If you’re using IntelliJ, you should be able to open the MigrateDB top level folder and see a number of projects.
-Copy the file `/migratedb-commandline/src/main/assembly/migratedb.conf` to an accessible location on your machine.
-This location will be a temporary 'scratch' area for testing.
-Use this copy to set up the following properties:

-* `migratedb.url` - the JDBC URL of your development database
-* `migratedb.user` - the user account
-* `migratedb.password` - the password to the database
-* `migratedb.locations` - to point to an accessible folder where you can put test migrations.

-You can now set up a run configuration in your IDE that will compile MigrateDB and run using your newly created
-configuration:

-* Main class: `migratedb.v{{ site.migratedbApiMajorVersion }}.commandline.Main`
-* Program arguments: `info -X -configFiles=<scratch location>\migratedb.conf`
-* Classpath of module: `migratedb-commandline`

-MigrateDB itself should start.
-Since MigrateDB doesn't yet support your database you should see a message like:

-`migratedb.{{ site.migratedbApiMajorVersion }}.core.api.MigrateDBException: Unable to autodetect JDBC driver for url: jdbc:mydatabase://<host>:<port>/<databasename>`

-You’re now ready to start adding that database support.
-We’re going to assume your database platform is called **FooDb** .
-Change the obvious naming conventions to suit your database.

 ## Let's code!

 Here are all the changes and additions you'll need to make: